 Data Center Operations and Management provides a highly optimized command center and robust data center infrastructure management services to help you keep pace with rapidly changing IT challenges.
 Gain tactics to more efficiently manage your IT infrastructure and costs over the data center lifecycle.
 Follow a time-tested roadmap to command center maturation, from standardization to consolidation, virtualization and optimization.
 Take a scalable, modular approach using best practices, tools, metrics and skilled resources.

-Data Center Network Managed Services enable you to focus on the business applications deployed on your infrastructure.
+With Data Center Network Managed Services it enables you to focus on the business applications deployed on your infrastructure.
 These applications serve important business needs.
 Your infrastructure needs to serve employees consistently, reliably, and in more locations as they increasingly become more mobile.
 Additionally, the number of applications is growing.
 Energy requirements and costs are rising as the infrastructure gets more complex.
-Data Center Network Managed Services help you increase the operational efficiency of your data center and create a more efficient infrastructure.
-It can help you to deliver a consistently high level of performance and support your growing information management needs.
+Use Data Center Network Managed Services to help you increase the operational efficiency of your data center and create a more efficient infrastructure.

-ACI is Cisco’s Software—Defined Networking architecture.
+ACI is Cisco’s software-defined networking architecture.
 It makes IT more agile by providing a common programmable automation and management framework for network, application, security, and virtualization activities.
 Cisco ACI is a powerful technology that can help you achieve a high level of business efficiencies and time to market.
 However, managing ACI requires a skill set and expertise that you might not readily have within your organization.
-The Managed ACI offering from Cisco Managed Services provides a fully managed offering for Cisco ACI from monitoring, visibility, reporting, patching, and incidence management and problem resolution, with Cisco acting as a single point of contact for third—party components.
+The Managed ACI offering from Cisco Managed Services provides a fully managed offering for Cisco ACI from monitoring, visibility, reporting, patching.

 Existing IT processes pose a significant stumbling block for many businesses looking to take advantage of transformational technologies.
 Businesses looking to automate their data center environments often struggle to understand or expect the effects of multi tenancy.
 How much extra capacity do you need to provision to manage spiked traffic, at different times of the day?
 This is where bringing in a seasoned cloud services provider can add value.
 During many years of providing cloud services to clients, they’ve developed consistent policies, and begin by implementing best practice.

-SAP applications are integral to day—to—day business operations.
+SAP applications are integral to day-to-day business operations.
 They are also complex to manage and can be costly to deploy and maintain.
-SAP production applications demand high availability, strict production guidelines, and bandwidth with low latency.
+With SAP production applications they demand high availability, strict production guidelines, and bandwidth with low latency.
 While SAP HANA enables new business insights and faster decision, implementation requires careful planning and an SAP compliant infrastructure.
-SAP is a cloud company driven by SAP HANA in memory technology.
-SAP has 110 million cloud subscribers and 41 state of the art data centers around the world.
+Industry-leading SAP is a cloud company driven by SAP HANA in memory technology.
+Use SAP as they has 110 million cloud subscribers and 41 state of the art data centers around the world.

 IAM Networks team of security experts monitor the critical devices on your network 24/7, eliminating the need to staff an internal security team around the clock.
 Data Center Security Managed Services uses advanced techniques to investigate any suspicious activity and will take immediate action to prevent attacks from occurring.
 We correlate all security events across our customer base, therefore Data Center Security Managed Services can identify and respond to emerging threats more quickly.
-Our network monitoring scans the health, security and performance of your router, switch, firewall, and/or load balancer, along with site to site VPNs and secure remote connectivity.
+Our network monitoring scans the health, security and performance of your router, switch, firewall, and/or load balancer.